• Skip to primary navigation

 5. Where to find these Salad Spinners?

 Since it is a very common tool, you can find these salad spinners practically anywhere.
-I always find them at my local Asian markets to supercenters.
-If you still can’t find them, you can order them online.
+I always find them at my local Asian markets and supercenters.
+If you still can't find them, you can order them online.

-Video Overview Using the Salad Spinner
+Video Overview: Using the Salad Spinner

 Cook's Notebook: Become a Better Cook!